jdegand/LCOGT-spring-backend/README.md

 # LCOGT Spring Backend

-This is spring boot conversion of [my express solution](https://github.com/jdegand/LCOGT-takehomeinterview) to this [challenge](https://github.com/LCOGT/takehomeinterview).
+This is spring boot conversion of [my express solution](https://github.com/jdegand/LCOGT-takehomeinterview) to a past interview test from [LCOGT](https://github.com/LCOGT).

 I have created an [angular frontend](https://github.com/jdegand/LCOGT-angular-frontend) that works with this backend.